xgrg/xgrg.github.io/content/2020-02-03-regions-of-interest.md

 | 0 | Supracalcarine Cortex                     | 0.487534 | 53.62019 | NC     | female |

-Now if we want to create a single bar plot representing all the ROIs, `plotting` has a method called `hist`.
+`roistats.plotting` has a method called `hist` to represent all the ROIs on a single plot.

-In this example, APOE groups would be considered separately.
-And again, here covariates would be age and sex.
+In this example, APOE status would be considered as the effect of interest, and age and sex as covariates.

 ```python
 _ = plotting.hist(melt, by='apoee4',